plasmadancom/Raspberry-Pi-Relay-APA102-LED-Controller/README.md

 ## Build Your Own!

 The hardware for this controller is quite simple, and the components are readily available.
 If you decide to build one for yourself, I have provided the necessary Gerber files for the PCB.
-These can either be sent to a PCB manufacturer like PCBway.com, or you can etch the board yourself.
+These can either be sent to a PCB manufacturer like http://www.pcbway.com, or you can etch the board yourself.
 The PCB design is single-sided to make it easier to re-create yourself.
 The PCB was designed to fit into a small case (CAMDENBOSS 7200-269C), so there wasn't any room for redundant channels on the controller.
 If you require additional channels, or want to make any other changes; you may want to create your own PCB instead.

 Parts list: https://goo.gl/5SdG7h

+## Raspberry Pi Compatibility

+Since the code is just basic Python, it will work an any version of Raspberry Pi, including the Pi Zero.
+The PCB design uses a 26-way header (same as the Raspberry Pi model B), so all you need is suitable ribbon cable to suit your Pi (you can make these yourself easily).

 ## Installation